 Turn down your hairdryer and hair straighteners

 As for drying yourself, a hairdryer and hair straighteners are some of the most energy-draining devices in your home.
-Embrace those curls and ditch them altogether, or use them on a cooler setting to save money.
+You can embrace those curls or use your appliances on a cooler setting to save some money.

 Get a smart meter installed for free